|

-OGC Op.
-No. 11-09-01
+OGC Opinion No. 11-09-01

 The Office of General Counsel issued the following opinion on September 22, 2011, representing the position of the New York State Insurance Department.

-Re: Selling Salary Protection Insurance in the Excess Line Market
+RE: Selling Salary Protection Insurance in the Excess Line Market

 Question Presented: